+We’ve illustrated the importance of using tenant screening services and how the right tenants can bring you more profit on your rental investment.
 At Luxury Property Care, we are a full-service property management team that provides tenant screening services for South Florida real estate investors.
 We have developed a strict tenant screening process that thoroughly checks each applicant’s background, including their credit report, criminal record, rental history, income, and more.

 With this information, we’re able to narrow down your options to make sure that your future tenants will take care of your property as if it were their own.
 For more information, feel free to call us at (561) 944 – 2992 or contact us online today.